 Manu Saluja’s work hangs in public and private collections in the US, Canada, London, Scotland and India.
-Her work has been exhibited at the The Royal Ontario Museum in Toronto and The Reach Gallery Museum in British Columbia.
-Saluja is a recipient of The Stobart Foundation Grant, and a finalist in the Art Renewal Center’s 2010-2011 Salon of Contemporary Realism.
-Her paintings are prominently featured in Robert Lieberman's 2011 Canadian film “Breakaway”.
+Her paintings have been exhibited in numerous museums and galleries including the Royal Ontario Museum in Toronto, The Reach Gallery Museum in British Columbia, and the Wausau Museum of Contemporary Art in Wisconsin.
+Saluja is a 2013 recipient of The Stobart Foundation Grant and a finalist in the Art Renewal Center’s 2010-2011 Salon of Contemporary Realism.
+Saluja’s 2016 solo show was covered by Fine Art Connoisseur, Huffington Post, and Fast Company Design.

-Her current work depicts moments and tattered landmarks along her daily New York City commute.
-Combining realism with elements of abstraction, the paintings express the vulnerability and resilience that coexist in people and objects.
+Her current work depicts moments and tattered landmarks along her New York City commute.
+Combining realism with elements of abstraction, she seeks to express the vulnerability and resilience that coexist in people, places and objects.

-Saluja trained with John Frederick Murray at the School of Visual Arts, and as a registered copyist at the Metropolitan Museum of Art.
-She received her MFA from the New York Academy of Art, and teaches painting as adjunct faculty in their Continuing Studies Department.
+Saluja studied with John Frederick Murray privately and at the School of Visual Arts, receiving her BFA in 1997.
+She has an MFA in Painting from the New York Academy of Art and is adjunct faculty in their Continuing Studies Department.
 She also teaches drawing and painting at the Long Island Academy of Fine Art.

 Saluja is currently represented by Hersh Fine Art in Glen Cove, New York.